JEFfersusu/CCT-EAL/README.md

 | MiT Loss      | Globally learnable    | Empirical label entropy | Dual update        | ⚠️        |
 | **CCT-EAL** | **Class-conditional learnable** | **EMA label entropy** | **Warm-up α**      | ✅        |

+**Note: TET Loss, MiT Loss, and CCT-EAL were introduced across different publications due to practical constraints and evolving research focus.
+Although they were not evaluated in a single unified study, all three methods have been independently published.
+We plan to further consolidate and refine this line of work in future research.**

 If you have any questions, please contact: panweichao01@outlook.com.